 The Bears have to feel a little snake-bitten right about now.
 Last year it was Jay Cutler and Matt Forte, and now it's Brian Urlacher going on the shelf.
 It didn't take long before I was asked if this could hurt Urlacher's chances of re-signing with the team next year, and you have to admit it's now going to become a hot topic.
 Before the season began, I thought it would be a long shot to bring back the aging linebacker, but I started thinking today it may not be so far-fetched for him to get a short deal in the two-year range IF the Bears' brass believes he is still capable of playing at a high level.
 If they don't think he can do that and stay healthy, all bets are off.
 Perhaps the biggest thing working in Urlacher's favor is the progress made by so many young defensive players.
 Henry Melton, Stephen Paea, Major Wright, Chris Conte and Corey Wooton have all shown they are the future of this defense, which means the organization isn't forced to immediately invest in defensive players.
 The current crop of young guys are not high priced, and only Melton is in line to get big money.
 That means paying Urlacher shouldn't hurt the team from a cap standpoint.
 On the flip side they may have to invest on the offensive line, which will no doubt be the number one focus when the off-season arrives.
 Even if that is the case, a top level offensive line free agent will cost big dollars and it's unclear if Phil Emery would spend that on a veteran or invest in a young player in the draft.
 Regardless, I'm not sold that this is the end of Urlacher in a Bears Uniform, and if not he can thank the young kids on defense for him sticking around.

-Listen to the full episode at this link or in the embedded player below:
+Listen to the entire podcast here or in the embedded player below.